-2. PSYCHOLOGICAL-PEDAGOGIC CRITERIA FOR EVALUATING A CHILD'S LIVED EXPERIENCES aspect or moment of lived experiencing security,(5) of body-ness,(6) of helplessness,(7) of emotional warmth,(8) of loving pampering,(9) of affective appeal,(10) and affective response.(11) Here, the evaluative questions are: Is a child's pathic lived experiencing favorable for his/her becoming?
+2. PSYCHOLOGICAL-PEDAGOGIC CRITERIA FOR EVALUATING A CHILD'S LIVED EXPERIENCES emphasis on the pathic aspect or moment of lived experiencing security,(5) of bodiliness,(6) of helplessness,(7) of emotional warmth,(8) of loving pampering,(9) of affective appeal,(10) and affective response.(11) Here, the evaluative questions are: Is a child's pathic lived experiencing favorable for his/her becoming?
 Is his/her becoming impeded by feelings of helplessness, uncertainty, insecurity, anxiety, etc. which he/she cannot assimilate or overcome?

-- (a) Criteria for evaluating pathic (affective) lived experiences: - (i) Primary criterion: actualizing pathic potentialities of lived experiencing: Langeveld is the originator of this criterion because of his emphasis on the pathic
+(a) Criteria for evaluating pathic (affective) lived experiences:

+(i) Primary criterion: actualizing pathic potentialities of lived experiencing: Langeveld is the originator of this criterion because of his emphasis on the pathic aspect or moment of lived experiencing security,(5) of

 This criterion includes the question of whether a child, in his/her pathic lived experiencing, is neglected by an emotionally impoverished educating.
-In this connection, Langeveld says, "Emotionally impoverished educating leaves a child more helpless than desired, and he is not assisted to develop his own emotional life because he is not appealed to, not allowed to be responsive in the world of emotions."
-(12)
+In this connection, Langeveld says, "Emotionally impoverished educating leaves a child more helpless than desired, and he is not assisted to develop his own emotional life because he is not appealed to, not allowed to be responsive in the world of emotions."(12)